mark-watson/Java-AI-Book/manuscript/semantic_web.md

 }
 ~~~~~~~~

-TBD
+To reuse the example code in this section, I recommend that you clone the entire directory **semantic_web_apache_jena** because it is set up for using Maven and and default logging.
+If you want to use the code in an existing Java project then copy the dependencies from the file **pom.xml** to your project.
+If you run **mvn install** then you will have a local copy installed on your system and can just install the dependency with Maven group ID **com.markwatson** and artifact **semanticweb**.

 ## OWL: The Web Ontology Language  {#owl}

-We have already seen a few examples of using RDFS to define
-sub-properties in the this chapter.
+We have already seen a few examples of using RDFS to define sub-properties in the this chapter.
 The Web Ontology Language (OWL) extends the expressive power of RDFS.
-We now look at a few OWL examples and then look at the Java unit test showing three SPARQL queries that use OWL reasoning.
+We now look at a few OWL examples and then look at parts of the Java unit test showing three SPARQL queries that use OWL reasoning.
 The following RDF data stores support at least some level of OWL reasoning:

 -   ProtegeOwlApis – compatible with the Protege Ontology editor
 -   Pellet – DL reasoner